pPS-CFP2-C

 SV40 early promoter (PSV40) provides neomycin resistance gene (Neor) expression to select stably transfected eukaryotic cells using G418.
 Bacterial promoter (P) provides kanamycin resistance gene expression (Kanr) in E. coli.
 Kanr/Neor gene is linked with herpes simplex virus (HSV) thymidine kinase (TK) polyadenylation signals.

-A localization signal (or a gene of interest) should be cloned into MCS of the vector.
-It will be expressed as a fusion to the PS-CFP2 C-terminus when inserted in the same reading frame as PS-CFP2 and no intervening stop codons are present.
+A localization signal or a gene of interest can be cloned into MCS of the vector.
+It will be expressed as a fusion to the PS-CFP2 C-terminus when inserted in the same reading frame as PS-CFP2 and no in-frame stop codons are present.
 PS-CFP2-tagged fusions retain fluorescent properties of the native protein allowing fusion localization in vivo.
-Unmodified vector will express PS-CFP2, when transfected into eukaryotic (mammalian) cells.
+Unmodified vector will express PS-CFP2 when transfected into eukaryotic (mammalian) cells.

 Expression in mammalian cells

-pPS-CFP2-C can be transfected into mammalian cells by any known transfection method.
-CMV promoter provides strong, constitutive expression of PS-CFP2 or its fusions in many cell types.
+pPS-CFP2-C vector can be transfected into mammalian cells by any known transfection method.
+CMV promoter provides strong, constitutive expression of PS-CFP2 or its fusions in eukaryotic cells.
 If required, stable transformants can be selected using G418 [Gorman, 1985].

 Propagation in E. coli